lmc297/BTyper3/README.md

 ## Overview

-BTyper3 is a command-line tool for taxonomically classifying *Bacillus cereus* group genomes using a novel, standardized nomenclature
+BTyper3 is a command-line tool for taxonomically classifying *Bacillus cereus* group genomes using a standardized nomenclature

 The program, as well as the associated databases, can be downloaded from https://github.com/lmc297/BTyper3.